The Happy Music Festival

 Nope, participants don’t need to submit the music sheet to us.

-Can I use audio background tracks during the Finals live performance?
+Can I use audio background tracks for VIOLIN in the Finals live performance?

 For Sing & Play performances, performer will sing while accompanying ownself on the stage piano.